 The House Committee helps keep our lovely synagogue in tip-top shape, responding to the evolving needs and demands of our growing community.
 Our Beautification Workgroups enhance the appearance of our building through decor, design, and landscaping — creating aesthetically inspiring spaces for members to worship, learn, and socialize.

-Our Jewish Learning Center (JLC) Board and the JLC Family Engagement Committee work with the Director of Religious Education, Rivka Nelson, and her team of amazing teachers to support the school’s goals and operations, and to serve as a liaison to parents.
+Our Jewish Learning Center (JLC) Board and the JLC Family Engagement Committee work with the Director of Education, Rivka Nelson to support the school’s goals and operations, and to serve as a liaison to parents.
 This group leads various initiatives throughout the year to create a community of JLC families who are engaged and informed by planning events and empowering families for those in grades K-7 to build relationships at Congregation Beth El.
 The JLC Board and Family Engagement Committee are always looking for people to share ideas and help deliver fun and exciting experiences for our kids and their families!

 The Nominating Committee is responsible for appointing members to the Congregation Beth El Board of Trustees.
 The group also serves as a volunteer clearinghouse, assisting members in connecting with opportunities for involvement that match their time and talent.